AsynchronousAI/cobalt/README.md

 - Easy interface to get device information `device`, `device.specs().CPU`, etc
 - LLVM JIT compiler
 - `debug.snap` to track current stack
-- `minicobalt` interpreter without alot of std functions and runs on bare bones only 4k lines of code
 - bytecode optimizer
 - C API extended to allow C datastructures to be posted to Cobalt without needing to be wrapped
 - 30% increase with pool allocator